Foot & Heel Bone Spurs

 Your Questions Answered

-Are Bone Spurs Serious?
 Bone spurs themselves are not painful or dangerous but if they start encroaching on neighbouring structures like muscles, tendons, nerves or other bones, they can cause pain, stiffness and numbness.

-Are Heel Spurs Permanent?
-Fortunately, the answer here is no. Most heel spurs will settle down with appropriate treatment such as physical therapy, exercises and orthotics.
+The answer here is yes and no. Most heel spur symptoms will settle down with appropriate treatment such as physical therapy, exercises and orthotics.
+The lump however is unlikely to disappear completely on its own.
 Only about 10% of cases of heel spurs require surgery.

-Can Heel Spurs Go Away On Their Own?
 Unfortunately not.
 Without proper treatment, heel bone spurs are unlikely to settle, and if anything they will get worse.
 But with a course of physical therapy and simple exercises, most cases of heel spurs will resolve.
+The only way to permanently get rid of the hard lump from bone spurs is to have them surgically removed.

-Is Walking Good For Heel Spurs?
 It is often very painful when you start walking with heel spurs, particularly first thing in the morning or after sitting for a while.
 But the good news is as you walk more, the pain does reduce as the tissues stretch out.

-Do Heel Spurs Cause Other Problems?
 Heel bone spurs are often linked with other foot problems.
 Inferior heel spurs often go hand in hand with plantar fasciitis, and posterior heel spurs are often linked with achilles tendonitis and heel bursitis.

 What Else Can Help?